davidascholer/eerify-client/src/features/user-auth/ReadMe.md

 - For proper data structures, don't reference but rather move these to or wrap these with the apps current page structure.

 ## UserAuthForm
-- The user auth form is formik wrapper around 3 sub components:
+- The user auth form uses React Hook Form + Zod validation with shadcn UI inputs.
+It supports three modes:

     **Login (default)**
     1. Shows the email and password fields.